-With this awesome method, it’s super easy and the results are perfect.
-Be daunted no more.
+With this awesome method below, it’s super easy and the results are perfect.
+Be daunted no more . . . .

 Sometimes it’s necessary to take off a second layer — to get to the softest portion of the lemongrass.

-Step 3: Now use a meat mallet to firmly, but gently, smash the remaining lemongrass.
+– Now use a meat mallet to firmly and gently smash it.

-(If you don’t have one, you can use the bottom of a small sauté pan.)
+(If you don’t have a meat mallet, you can use the bottom of a small sauté pan.)